Skip to content

 Each app's glue is a different shape.
 Each upgrade of the engine breaks the glue in a different way.
 Each new framework you adopt means writing the glue again.

-Rozie wraps each engine once.
-The same wrapper drops into every one of your apps.
+Rozie wraps each engine once; the same wrapper drops into every one of your apps.
+Better still: for fifteen of the most common engines, the wrapper is already written, tested, and published.

 The engine-wrapper pattern